ATpoint/sc_preprocess/README.md

 # sc_preprocess

-A Nextflow pipeline for preprocessing of 10X scRNA-seq data using [Alevin](https://salmon.readthedocs.io/en/latest/alevin.html) supporting output of spliced- and unspliced counts for velocity analysis as well as feature barcoding experiments (CITE-seq).
+A Nextflow pipeline for preprocessing of 10X scRNA-seq data using [Alevin](https://salmon.readthedocs.io/en/latest/alevin.html).
+This includes quantification of the data against a genome-decoyed expanded (exonic+intronic) transcriptome to output spliced and unspliced counts for velocity analysis as well as support for feature barcoding experiments.

+Documentation will follow soon.
+The pipeline is currently under development.

 <br>